 The benefits of measuring CX

 When you analyse a combination of CX metrics such as those mentioned in this article, you are effectively receiving a reality check.
 The metrics don’t lie – they show you what your customers actually think of your company, your offerings and your service.

 It’s highly valuable data that provides the starting point for delving deeper into the results to determine:

 - Which type of interactions receive consistently low or average customer sentiment scores

 - Which goals are not achieving desired conversion rates

 - Which products / services have the highest churn rate of customers

 The next stage is to find out why.
-The metrics will show you where and when problems are occurring – at which point(s) within the customer journey.
+Customer experience measurement will show you where and when problems are occurring – at which point(s) within the customer journey.